JimmyCushnie/FancyTextRendering/README.md

 1. Start with a TextMeshPro GameObject (it can be the one used in the steps above)
 1. Give the text some links, either directly using TMP's `<link>` tag or by using a MarkdownRenderer
-1. Add the Text Link Helper component
+1. Add the TextLinkHelper component
 1. Adjust link color properties to preference
-1. Optional: add the Simple Link Behavior component to make the links actually do something when you click on them
+1. Optional: add the SimpleLinkBehavior component to make the links actually do something when you click on them

 ## Dependencies